jerome-baret-curious/jerome-baret-curious/README.md

-Busy maintaining a healthy lifestyle, I use this account to show my curiosity in the hope of finding a suitable position.
+Busy maintaining a healthy lifestyle, I use this account to show my curiosity in order to find a suitable position.